Finite-momentum superconducting states due to odd-frequency Cooper pairing correlations

-where $s=+1(-1)$ represents the odd-band-parity spin-triplet (even-band-parity spin-singlet) superconducting order.
-The $8 \times 8$ BdG Hamiltonian can be block-diagonalized and the reduced $4 \times 4$ Hamiltonians because the normal state Hamiltonian in Eq.~\eqref{eq:xik_twoband} does not include any spin-dependent potentials.
+where $s=+1(-1)$ represents the odd-band-parity spin-triplet (even-band-parity spin-singlet) pair potential.
+The $8 \times 8$ BdG Hamiltonian can be block-diagonalized and reduced to two $4 \times 4$ Hamiltonians because the normal state Hamiltonian in Eq.~\eqref{eq:xik_twoband} does not include any spin-dependent potentials.
 One of the $4 \times 4$ Hamiltonians is given by

-We first discuss the results for odd-band-parity spin-triplet $(s=+1)$ symmetry class, it has been already reported that the transition to a uniform superconducting phase becomes discontinuous for large enough $V$ or large enough $\varepsilon$~\cite{silva:physletta2014,TS:prb2024}.
-The anomalous Green's function in the reduced subspace in the uniform superconducing state is calculated as~\cite{TS:prb2024}
+We first discuss the results for odd-band-parity spin-triplet SCs $(s=+1)$.
+It has already been reported that the transition to the uniform superconducting phase becomes discontinuous for sufficiently large $V$ or $\varepsilon$~\cite{silva:physletta2014,TS:prb2024}.
+The anomalous Green's function in the reduced subspace for the uniform superconducting state is calculated as~\cite{TS:prb2024}

-Both the band hybridization $V$ and the band asymmetry $\varepsilon$ induce the pairing correlations belonging to the odd-frequency symmetry class, as shown in the last term of Eq.~\eqref{eq:f_plus}.
-The BdG Hamiltonian is totally equivalent to that of a conventional spin-singlet superconductor under Zeeman fields in Sec.~\ref{sec:FFLO}.
+Both the band hybridization $V$ and the band asymmetry $\varepsilon$ induce pairing correlations belonging to the odd-frequency symmetry class, as shown in the last term of Eq.~\eqref{eq:f_plus}.
+The BdG Hamiltonian is equivalent to that of a conventional spin-singlet SC under Zeeman fields in Sec.~\ref{sec:FFLO}.
 The GL coefficient and the Meissner kernel have the same structure as those in Eqs.~\eqref{eq:GL_zeeman}, \eqref{eq:K_zeeman} and \eqref{eq:Q_zeeman}.
-In the continuous limit, the results are represented as
+In the continuum limit, the results are given by